Metempsychosis -- full rpg ruleset -- work in progress

 AGI

-acrobatics, animal riding, balance, dance, disarm trap, fine-art crafts, hide, juggle, pick lock, pickpocket, silent walk
+acrobatics, animal riding, balance, dance, disarm trap, fine-art crafts, hide, juggle, pick lock, pick pocket, silent walk

 END